-We will be opening the gardens once again for snowdrops in February 2018.
+We will be opening the gardens once again for snowdrops on Sunday 11th & 18th February 2018.
 The spectacular display of snowdrops in 17th-century Goldsborough Hall’s 12-acre royal gardens are made up of two species – single Snowdrops Galanthus nivalis and double Galanthus nivalis ‘flore pleno’.

 Species Snowdrop Walk

 A Species Snowdrop Walk was created in 2012 with expert help from Mike Heagney of Tudor Croft, and Della Kerr, both committed galanthophiles.